AqwamCreates/DataPredict/docs/index.md

 To know what this library is all about from scratch, let's have a look at the quick introduction [here](QuickIntroduction.md).

-By using or possesing any copies of this library, you agree to our [Terms and Conditions](TermsAndConditions.md).
+By using or possesing any copies of this library, you agree to our [Terms and Conditions](TermsAndConditions.md) (last updated on 5/11/2023).
 In other words, attribution is required when using this library.
 Also, there are limitations when using this library for commercial purposes.

 ## Tutorials